-I wrote a post at the beginning of the year about wanting to make changes within our family to benefit the environment and most important of all, to try and reduce the insane thing that is plastic waste.
+I wrote a post earlier this year about wanting to make changes within our family to benefit the environment and most important of all, to try and reduce the insane thing that is plastic waste.
 Whilst it isn’t something way at the top of my everyday life, because, well, life, I really think about every plastic item I throw in the bin now because I know it’s heading straight to landfill.
 When I throw something away, I wonder whether I actually needed it at all or whether I could find a more earth-friendly replacement for it.
-I’ve been feeling like I could and should do more and started following two great Instagram accounts recently, @ohhelloface and @small_sustainable_steps.
-Both use their accounts to cover the topic of ethical living and their regular updates and examples of things they are doing or trying are really useful.
-They’ve given me some great ideas and quite frankly, motivation.
+I’ve been feeling like I could and should do more.
+I started following a great Instagram account recently, @small_sustainable_steps who is Amanda.
+She uses her account to cover the topic of ethical living and gives regular updates with examples of things she is going to help reduce plastic, live more sustainably, reduce her footprint etc .
+Her account has given me some great ideas and quite frankly, motivation.
 Thinking about what else I could do, got me thinking about the positive things I am doing already.
 Small changes that I should be happy with.
 Here is what I have done so far.

 Eating Less Meat

 For about two or so years I have started to feel very differently about eating meat.
-I follow a brilliant lady called @nurturingnewfamilies on Instagram who converted to Veganism a while back and her posts really make me think about what I am eating and where it has come from.
-Earlier this year I stopped eating processed meat (I was living off of ham sandwiches), I generally only order fish or vegetarian dishes when eating out and after consuming a lot of red meat whilst living with my parents over the summer, we took a month off when we moved home in August (which felt amazing and is something we will try again) For now however we stick to chicken, mince and fish.
-I try and buy organic meat and with the chicken left-overs I make stock to use in any dishes for the following week (makes the house stink but it’s worth it).
-We also quite a lot of vegetarian dishes most evenings (the husband isn’t always convinced, but that could be my cooking) which is all hopefully less impactful on the environment and better for our bodies.
-Whilst I haven’t stopped eating meat altogether, I’ve personally reduced what I was eating and that is a vast improvement.
+I follow a brilliant lady called @the.harmless.kitchen (previously @nurturingnewfamilies) on Instagram who writes about being a vegan family and trying to live sustainably.
+Her posts really make me think about what I am eating.
+Earlier this year I stopped eating processed meat (I was living off of ham/salami sandwiches), I generally only order fish or vegetarian/vegan dishes when eating out and after consuming a lot of red meat whilst living with my parents over the summer, we took a month off when we moved home in August (which felt amazing and is something we will try again) For now however we stick to chicken, mince and fish.
+I buy organic meat and with the chicken left-overs I make stock to use in any dishes for the following week.
+We also eat a lot of vegetarian dishes most evenings (the husband isn’t always convinced, but that could be my cooking) which hopefully has less impact on the environment and better for our bodies.
+Whilst I haven’t stopped eating meat altogether, I’ve reduced what I was eating and that is a vast improvement.

 Kitchen Cleaning products

-I discovered Who Gives A Crap via @nurturingnewfamilies.
+I discovered Who Gives A Crap about a year ago now.
 It’s a company that makes bog roll using recycled paper – no trees are harmed – and they donate 50% of their profit to help build toilets for those in need.
 I’ve ordered from them three times now.
-I get their Premium Bamboo Toilet Paper as we found their 3 ply product too crumbly on the bottom (lols) For £40 you get 48 rolls of loo paper.
+I get their Premium Bamboo toilet paper as we found their 3 ply product too crumbly on the bottom (lols) For £40 you get 48 rolls of loo paper.
 I ordered a box back in August and we still have around nineteen or so rolls left, which is pretty awesome.
 Go on, treat your bum and the planet!

-We are quite lucky in that we can recycle a huge amount in our area including food waste (it pains me to see friends scraping food contents into their bins) cardboard, most plastics, small electrical items and clothes, and things that I can’t recycle at the kerbside like Tetra Paks, I keep and take to a local recycling point.
+We are quite lucky in that we can recycle a huge amount in our area including food waste – cardboard, most plastics, small electrical items and clothes.
 I take unwanted clothes or items either to a charity shop (although @small_sustainable_steps has examples on her Instagram page of where else we can give unwanted goods too, not just charity shops) or clothes bank and we often have clear outs trying to reduce what we have in our little house.
-I also try and do simple things like reuse plastic food bags.
-I used to throw them away straight after use, but now if it’s housed something plain and not smelly, I’ll use it as many times as possible before disposing of it.
-I know ideally I wouldn’t use these at all, perhaps switching to Tupperwear or another method (suggestions please?), but for now this is how I make it work for our family.
+I’ve recently bought some Beeswax wraps to replace cling film and I’ve bought some silicone cup cake holders so I don’t have to buy the paper ones anymore that always come in plastic containers.
+Next on my agenda is to check out this place near me where you can buy grains, rice etc plastic free.
+Small steps.

 Using a Mooncup